canonical/uss-tableflip/README.md

 # uss-tableflip
-general process scripts for ubuntu-server
+Public repository for general process scripts for ubuntu-server